We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 If POS functionality is a key concern, Square Online may potentially be a good fit for you — this solution lets you build a pretty decent online store but also gives you access to a sophisticated range of POS hardware and features (some of which can be used for free).
 Check out our Shopify vs Square comparison for more details.

-However, there are LOTS of plugins available that let you sell your products using it — with WooCommerce being the preferred option for many.
-Take a look at our WooCommerce vs Shopify comparison for more information about how the WordPress + WooCommerce approach stacks up against using Shopify to build an online store.
+However, there are LOTS of plugins available that let you sell your products using WordPress — with WooCommerce being the preferred option for many.

 Shopify review FAQ